lydell/tiny-decoders/README.md

 // See `fieldsAuto` for the definitions of `Field`, `FieldMeta` and `FieldsMapping`.
 ```

-Codec for JSON objects with a common string field (that tells them apart), and a TypeScript tagged union type.
+Codec for JSON objects with a common field (that tells them apart), and a TypeScript tagged union type.

-The `decodedCommonField` is the name of the common string field.
+The `decodedCommonField` is the name of the common field.

 `variants` is an array of objects.
 Those objects are “`fieldsAuto` objects” – they fit when passed to `fieldsAuto` as well.
 All of those objects must have `decodedCommonField` as a key, and use the [tag](#tag) function on that key.